source-foundry/Hack/README.md

 ## Contributing

-Contributions to the Hack project are welcomed.
-Please review our [CONTRIBUTING.md](CONTRIBUTING.md) document for details.
+We welcome contributions to Hack!
+Please review our [CONTRIBUTING.md](CONTRIBUTING.md) document for additional details.

 ## Built With